gavinquirk/burger-buider/README.md

 # burger-buider

-Create your burger in an online order.
+Create your burger and send it through an online order.

+Front end created using React.

+Data stored in Firebase.